ISUgenomics/Basic_UNIX/exercise_1.md

 ```

 ### Moving directories
-To move a file or a directory, mv (move) command is used.
-Again, like the cp command you need to provide both source file and destination file.
+To move a file or a directory, mv ( _m_ o _v_ e) command is used.
+Again, like the `cp` command you need to provide both source file and destination file.

 ```bash
 mv SOURCE DESTINATION
 ```

 Absolute path also works fine.
-Some of the options used by cp command also work with mv command. mv can also be used to rename files and directories
+Some of the options used by `cp` command also work with `mv` command. `mv` can also be used to rename files and directories

 ```bash
 mv OLDNAME NEWNAME
 ```

-**Task 1.4: Rename WORKSHOP_FILES as tutorials.**
+**Task 1.4: Rename `WORKSHOP_FILES` as `tutorials`.**
 ```bash
 mv WORKSHOP_FILES tutorials
 ```
 ## Listing directory contents
-The contents of a dir can be viewed using ls (list) command.
+The contents of a dir can be viewed using `ls` ( _l_ i _s_ t) command.
 ```bash
 ls DIRECTORY		# now try it with tutorials directory
 ```
 If no directory name is provided then ls will list all the contents of the present directory.
 Like any other command, you can use absolute path or abbreviated path.
-There are also various options available for ls command.
+There are also various options available for `ls` command.
 Some very useful options include:
 ```bash
 ls –l # lists all the files in lengthy or detailed view